wigy/chronicles_of_grunt/README.md

 ### Done

-- Configurable output to make testing easier.
+- Configurable task output that can be written to a file.
+- Functional testing system and a sample project for unit-testing.
 - Unit-test for `index` task.
 - Unit-test for `todo` task.
-- Functional testing system and a sample project for unit-testing.
+- Unit-test for `verify` task.

 ### Not Yet Done